Embedded Applications Development – Blog

 - Microsoft’s SQL Server, ProgstreSQL, MySQL, DB/2, etc. for Database management

 - Analytics and Cloud Storage

-Scientific and Medical Application
+Embedded Applications Development for Scientific and Medical Devices

 As said in the beginning of the blog, even if an embedded device has all the required functionalities and features, it’s the UI that defines the user experience.
 Any medical/scientific product, be it a large system or a handheld device, demand an intuitive user interface, seamless user experience, feature-rich UI/UX controls and ergonomic design.